lottev1991/Dollmaker-NEO/README.md

 Put this `<script>` tag inside your page's `<head>` tag, after embedding the necessary scripts listed above:

 `<script type="text/javascript" src="https://cdn.jsdelivr.net/gh/lottev1991/Dollmaker-NEO@dollmaker-portable/js/dollmaker-portable.min.js" cross-origin="anonymous"></script>`

+Or you can embed the `head.html` file inside the tag to easily embed all files at once if you use PHP, as mentioned above.

 ## Required CSS selectors